 NASA (National Aeronautics and Space Administration) originally began experimenting with red light therapy on plant growth in space and then to help heal wounds in astronauts.
 Like many developments, other potential uses began to be investigated.

-In fact, red light therapy is already widely medically accepted in its use in photodynamic therapy.
+In fact, red light therapy is already widely medically accepted in its use in improve your skin’s appearance, like reducing wrinkles, scars, redness and acne.
+It’s also touted to treat other medical conditions.
 In this therapy, low-power red laser light is used to activate a photosensitizer drug.
 The interaction creates a chemical reaction that destroys cells.
-It’s used to treat some skin conditions, including skin cancer and psoriasis, acne and warts, and other types of cancer.
+It’s used to treat some skin conditions, including and psoriasis, acne, & eczema.

 Now, RLT is being investigated (or already in use) for treating a wide array of health conditions.
 What’s confusing — and controversial — is the effectiveness of the treatment for the purposes it’s being promoted.